 The Catalan flag was banned, as were the sardana(a regional dance that had already acquired national status) and Els segadors (a national anthem).
 In 1925, even the Barcelona Football Club and the Orfeo Catala choir were closed down.
 At heart Primo followed the military creed of Patria, with its centralist and unitary ideology.
 “Spain One, Great, and Indivisible,” he told a UP meeting in 1925; it was a principle that allowed for no exception.
 Predictably, the Mancomunitat, the only real vestige of Catalan distinctiveness that had survived the early cuts, was finally dissolved, also in 1925.
 The Catalan genie was safely bottled up at last, or so it seemed.

 The promising start made by Primo began to unravel as it became evident that the steps taken by him did not enjoy widespread support or were inadequate in the long run.
 Oppressive measures led eventually open opposition: Catalans became disillusioned, academics chafed at Primo’s anti-intellectualism, Republicans became restless, the military dissatisfied and landless labourers (campesinos) more frustrated (especially in the south where insubordination was frequent).
 Even within the church there were dissenting voices.
-We’ll look at these in another page.
+For the fall of Miguel Primo de Rivera, click here.

 Balfour, Sebastian The End of the Spanish Empire Oxford 1997